meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 If someone misses the standup meeting someone will make sure that the missing member knows what happened in standup

 The stand up ends when the time keep calls time
-———

 What we learned about the 15 minute Faculty Meeting is that it really is the calibration of relationships, the camaraderie of the team, and the chance to bring joy, laughter, and a sense of all working together toward the common purpose.

-To learn more, visit our website www.joyofprofessionallearning.com or contact us at joyofpl@ictatelier.be Follow us on Twitter @joyofpl and Facebook @joyofpl to see how we are helping teachers be learners first!
+To learn more, contact us.
+Follow us on Twitter @joyofpl and Facebook @joyofpl to see how we are helping teachers be learners first!